Islamic School Overview

 - Architectural monuments

 Memorizing the Qur’an is a physical, mental, and spiritual journey.
-Students will memorize the Qur’an with high accuracy with the help of certified Aalims and Aalimas.
-The Qur’an Memorization course is divided into 5 levels; grade 8, grade 9, grade 10, grade 11, and grade 12.
+Students will memorize the Qur’an with high accuracy and tajweed with the help of certified Aalims and Aalimas.
+The Qur’an Memorization course is divided into 5 levels: grade 8, grade 9, grade 10, grade 11, and grade 12.

-These courses aim to develop a comprehensive grasp of various fields such as etiquettes, history, jurisprudence, and faith.
-The courses introduce students to the religious, literary, artistic, legal, philosophical, and scientific traditions of Islamic civilization.
-There are 5 levels of Islamic Studies; grade 8, grade 9, grade 10, grade 11, and grade 12.
+These courses aim to develop a comprehensive grasp of various fields such as etiquette, history, jurisprudence, and faith.
+The courses introduce students to the religious, literary, artistic, legal, philosophical, and scientific traditions found throughout the evolution of Islamic civilization.
+There are 5 levels of Islamic Studies: grade 8, grade 9, grade 10, grade 11, and grade 12.

 In this course students will learn how to read and translate the Qur’an.
 They will develop a deeper understanding of its meaning and access the wisdom and guidance found in it.
 All chapters of the Qur’an are covered throughout 5 levels in grade 8, grade 9, grade 10, grade 11, and grade 12.